writing

 After increasing the amount of information students include in their writing, then focus on the trait of organization.
 While this typically includes an emphasis on the 3 parts of a whole piece—the introduction, body, and conclusion—put all of your year-end emphasis on the middle.

 Whether students are writing steps in a procedure, describing facets of a concept, or explaining big ideas in a topic, push them to group related details together into logical chunks.
-Meaty middles are much more valuable than any creative hook or clever conclusion.
+Meaty middles in informative writing are much more valuable than any creative hook or clever conclusion.

 As you’re planning writing instruction for these last weeks of school, avoid the temptation to do a little bit of everything.
 Although narrative, persuasive, and argumentative writing are necessary, if students haven’t developed skills to elaborate on information, they also won’t have the skills to develop a story or argue a position.